shockscript/spec/src/overview/iteration.md

 iterator.(* > 0) // filter
 ```

-The user may override the key and value iterators using the `sx_proxy` namespace.
+The user may override the key and value iterators using the `shock_proxy` namespace.